Post

 What exactly is organic food anyways?

 The term “organic” refers to the way agricultural products are grown and processed.
-Organic grains, vegetables and fruit must be grown in safe soil, have no modifications and must remain separate from non-organic crops.
+Organic grains, vegetables, and fruit must be grown in safe soil, have no modifications, and must remain separate from non-organic crops.
 This means these products must remain free of synthetically-produced (meaning non-natural) chemicals, fertilizers, herbicides, pesticides, fungicides, or growth hormones.
-Organic livestock, such as cows, sheep or chickens, must have access to the outdoors and be given organic feed.
-They are not allowed to be given antibiotics, growth hormones or animal by-products (the parts of the animal not intended for human consumption).
+Organic livestock, such as cows, sheep, or chickens, must have access to the outdoors and be given organic feed.
+They are not allowed to be given antibiotics, growth hormones, or animal by-products (the parts of the animal not intended for human consumption).

 Organic farmers choose a number of strategies for keeping their soil safe and their food healthy.
 Some of these strategies include: